 Bell’s research interests focus on two dimensions of novice teacher development.
 First, it explores the relationship between structured mentoring, formal induction programs and workplace ecologies in providing learning supports for novice teachers.
-Second, it seeks to elucidate the role of global immersion experiences in the development of critically reflective teachers.
+Second, it seeks to elucidate the role of global immersion experiences in the development of critically reflective and reflexive teachers.
 She is also currently working on researching the outcomes and impacts of an anti-racism student leadership program at the University of the Free State in South Africa.

 - Student Teaching in Middle and Secondary Schools